Berberism: Canary Islands

 Although the movements attracted sympathies among local Canarians, the violent terror actions that were used initially by Cubillo's movement brought about a general rejection.
 Thus, even after Cubillo publicly renounced the armed struggle in August 1979, he failed to inspire much popular support.

 Currently some political organizations in the Canary Islands such as the National Congress of the Canaries (CNC), the Popular Front of the Canary Islands (FREPIC-AWAÑAK), Alternativa Popular Canaria, Canarian Nationalist Party (PNC), Nueva Canarias (NC), Alternativa Popular Canaria (APC), Alternativa Nacionalista Canaria (ANC), Unidad del Pueblo (UP), Inekaren and Azarug espouse the pro-Berber cause in a higher or lower degree.
 Some of the symbols and colors of the flags of the Canarian pro-independence organizations, as well as the use of the word 'Taknara' (rejected by Cubillo himself) to refer to the archipelago, are seeking to represent Berber cultural roots.

+International

+International societies to protect the interests and cultural heritages such as the World Amazigh Congress have been active for years.